jeadamek/node_app/README.md

 This project was developed on Stage 8 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
 To access the entire course assignments click [this link](https://github.com/jeadamek/explorer-rocketseat).

-In this project, the challenge was to build an API using Node.js, this is part of a larger project that will be developed in the next two stages of the course.
+In this project, the challenge was to build an API using Node.js, this is part of a larger application that will be developed in the next two stages of the course.
-In this API, a database for movie ratings was developed.
+A database for movie ratings was developed.
 Tools such as SQLite, Beekeeper Studio, and Query Builder Knex.js were used for this.

 I could practice and study: